“What is your Daily Routine?” is one of the lead questions asked in behavioural interviews. Usually asked to throw the candidate off-guard.

 - For my holidays, I usually go to my home town.
 I reside in the city because of the work, and whenever I get a holiday from work, I try to use this opportunity to meet my parents and my siblings.
 My typical holidays lasts usually for 4-5 days or even more on special occasions.

-- The time I stay with my family and friends, those moments I enjoy a lot.
+- I enjoy the moments during the time I stay with my family and friends.
 I do a lot of interesting things such as swimming in the nearby lake, looking after the garden, helping my parents with their work and so on.

 1. Where do you go for your holidays?